secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/index.html.md

 ### Professional Dues/Membership

-**Desription:** Any professional development membership or dues that will be relevant to your growth and development.
+**Description:** Any professional development membership or dues that will be relevant to your growth and development.

 **Eligibility for Reimbursement:** Professional membership to an accredited organization that aligns with your role.
 Professional dues needed in order to continue members in an accredited organization.
 An invoice for the dues/membership is required.